 Students who present compelling personal circumstances may, in rare instances, be permitted to spend one or both semesters of their third year visiting at another law school and transfer the credit to the Tulane law degree.
 Second year students are permitted to visit away only in critical situations.
 Students should consult the Assistant Dean for Students about visiting at another law school.
 Students who visit at another law school are required to consult the Assistant Dean for Students or the Vice Dean of Tulane Law School to gain approval of the courses that they wish to take at the visiting law school.
 This approval must be given prior to the courses being taken.

-A limited number of well-qualified students may be given permission by the Vice Dean, upon the recommendation of the appropriate faculty committee, to spend up to one semester in the law (or related) department of a foreign university, and transfer up to 14 credits earned there to the Tulane law degree.
+A limited number of well-qualified students may be given permission, upon the recommendation of the appropriate faculty committee, to spend up to one semester in the law (or related) department of a foreign university, and transfer up to 14 credits earned there to the Tulane law degree.